kshaffer/cu-info-data-retrieval/schedule.md

 General weekly schedule:

-**Tuesday** – submit previous week’s assignment; **clicker JiTT quiz at the beginning of class (counts for attendance)** about the assignment; review/discuss/clarify last assignment; introduce new topic and readings
+**Tuesday** – submit previous week’s assignment; **clicker quiz at the beginning of class (counts for attendance)** about the assignment; review/discuss/clarify last assignment; introduce new topic and readings
+**Midweek homework** - reading assignment
-**Thursday** – **clicker JiTT quiz at the beginning of class (counts for attendance)** on assigned readings; review quiz results; in‑class partner/small‑group work applying readings; introduce Colab notebook assignment; if time, begin the notebook in class
+**Thursday** – **clicker quiz at the beginning of class (counts for attendance)** on assigned readings; review quiz results and clarify difficulties revealed by quiz; in‑class partner/small‑group work applying readings; introduce Colab notebook assignment; if time, begin the notebook in class
 **Weekend homework** – Colab notebook
 **Following Tuesday** – submit notebooks; clicker quiz; review/clarify; introduce new topic and readings; etc.

+# UNIT 1: Relational Databases (MySQL)

 ## Week 1: Thursday, August 21